BarriF13/BarriF13/Readme.md

 ## <a name="about_me">About me</a>

-I am a full stack software developer, passionate for Front-end development with a background in graphic design.
+I am a full-stack software developer recently graduated from Makers Academy, passionate for front-end development with a background in graphic design.
+Currently upskilling Javascript, Reactjs and Redux adding to my capability as a developer.
+I am constantly improving my knowledge to challenge myself.<br>

-I have experience designing websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
-After mastering the basics, I then started learning to code to overcome the restrictions of the platforms.

-As soon as I started learning to code I found myself excited and engaged with it.
-So after 7 months of teaching myself to code, I decided to join Makers Academy to improve my knowledge and challenge myself.
-Now creating apps, debugging, finding solutions and stylings are my new tools.
+With my growing knowledge, designing apps, debugging, finding solutions and styling are my new tools.

 ## <a name="skills">Tech Skills</a>
-- Javascript - React - Node.js
+- JavaScript - React - Redux - Node.js
 - Ruby - Rails
 - HTML - CSS - Bootstrap
 - RSpec